ETHIOPIA – The South

 Some buildings are directly attached to the outside of the wall.
 A walled compound (abāt) consists of several residences, which share the same walls but are not interconnected, but are arranged around a courtyard, and share one or two kitchens, which are disconnected from the residences.
 Sometimes several compounds are joined into a “block” of compounds.
 Building materials are local stone and plaster that is whitewashed.
 Ceilings are made of varnished wooden planks and floors are traditionally red earth often tiled.

-Besides the stone wall surrounding the city, the old town is home to 110 mosques and many more shrines, centered on Feres Magala square.
-Notable buildings include Medhane Alem Cathedral, the house of Arthur Rimbaud, the sixteenth century Jami Mosque and historic Great Five Gates of Harar.
+Besides the stone wall surrounding the city, the old town is home to 110 mosques and many more shrines, centred on Feres Magala Square.
+Notable buildings include Medhane Alem Cathedral, the house of Arthur Rimbaud, the sixteenth-century Jami Mosque and the historic Great Five Gates of Harar.

 A long-standing tradition of feeding meat to spotted hyenas evolved during the 1960s into an impressive night show for tourists.